How Verbal Fillers Affect your Speech

 What are Verbal Fillers & How do they affect your speech?

-Also known as crutch words, verbal fillers are more common than you think.
-In fact, 3-5% of all speech are non-content words.
-Naturally, a speech without any filler sounds mechanical, so eliminating them is not the goal.
-Reducing our fillers is a more manageable goal, andproper training in public speaking can help us minimize these fillers with just a few key exercises.
-Linguists, call them speech disfluencies as they disrupt the usual flow of the speech if not kept under check.
+Verbal fillers, often known as crutch words, are surprisingly prevalent.
+Non-content words account for around 3-5% of total speech.
+Naturally, a speech without filler sounds mechanical, therefore removing them is not the objective.
+Reducing our fillers is a more attainable aim, and appropriate public speaking training may help us achieve this with a few important exercises.
+Linguists refer to this as speech disfluencies, which disturb the natural flow of speech if not managed properly.

 Often,we use these fillers in our everyday speech resulting in getting habituated to it.
 This behavior gets ingrained in the brain and becomes a part of our speech.